Nitrolaunch/nitrolaunch/docs/docs/plugins/plugins/mcvm_transfer.md

-# MCVM Transfer
+# Nitrolaunch Transfer
-ID: `mcvm_transfer`
+ID: `nitro_transfer`

-The MCVM Transfer plugin is used to import and export instances in a format that MCVM understands.
-This can be useful for transferring instances to other launchers that support MCVM, or between computers.
+The Nitrolaunch Transfer plugin is used to import and export instances in a format that Nitrolaunch understands.
+This can be useful for transferring instances to other launchers that support Nitrolaunch, or between computers.

 ## Usage
-Use the `mcvm instance import` and `mcvm instance export` commands along with the `mcvm` format.
+Use the `nitro instance import` and `nitro instance export` commands along with the `nitrolaunch` format.